 The grid can also be balanced through demand side response (DSR) by increasing, decreasing or shifting electricity consumption.
 This can be achieved by simply disconnecting appliances such as fridges, dishwashers or washing machines for a few minutes during periods of peak demand.
 This ‘flexibility’ provided by DSR is yet to be fully realised, particularly at domestic level.
 Things are changing rapidly though.
 Thanks to digitisation through smart meters, cloud computing, Internet of Things (IoT) and Artificial Intelligence (AI) companies, such as Equiwatt, we’re beginning to unlock this potential.
-Software platforms are allowing the virtual control of smart appliances, which in turn enables domestic participation.
+Software platforms are allowing the virtual management of smart appliances, which in turn enables domestic participation.
 More importantly, it provides smart solutions to deal with our constantly fluctuating network demand.

 Simply disconnecting appliances for short periods of time, or programming our washing machines and dishwashers to start at hours of low demand is a simple yet very powerful way to collectively impact energy usage and save cost for consumers and energy companies.
 Better still, by introducing fun, interactive ways to save energy, we can increase consumer awareness of the impact that a large community of households can have on.